 The IRC began working in Myanmar in 2008 following an emergency response to a devastating cyclone that year.
 We have since expanded our activities, and Myanmar is ranked third on the IRC's Emergency Watchlist due to the worsening humanitarian crisis in the country.

-The IRC helps people affected by humanitarian crises to survive, recover and rebuild their lives.
+The International Rescue Committee helps people affected by humanitarian crises to survive, recover and rebuild their lives.
 For over 90 years, we’ve provided humanitarian aid and long-term support to people affected by conflict, disaster and displacement.

 Support our crisis response in Myanmar